Utility Location Sample Clauses

 Utility Location.
 If underground sampling/testing is to be performed, a local utility locating service shall be contacted to make arrangements for all utilities to determine the location of underground utilities.
 In addition, OWNER shall notify ENGINEER of the presence and location of any underground utilities located on the OWNER’s property which are not the responsibility of private/public utilities.
 ENGINEER shall take reasonable precautions to avoid damaging underground utilities that are properly marked.
 The OWNER agrees to waive any claim against ENGINEER and will indemnify and hold ENGINEER harmless from any claim of liability, injury or loss caused by or allegedly caused by ENGINEER’s damaging of underground utilities that are not properly marked or are not called to ENGINEER’s attention prior to beginning the underground sampling/testing.

 Utility Location.
-DISTRICT acknowledges its responsibilities with respect to locating facilities pursuant to California Government Code Section 4215.
+City acknowledges its responsibilities with respect to locating utility facilities pursuant to California Government Code Section 4215.

 Utility Location.
-The Contractor is solely responsible for locating any underground utilities affected by the work and is deemed to be an “excavator” for the purposes of chapter 19.122 RCW.
-The Contractor shall be responsible for compliance with chapter 19.122 RCW including utilization of the “one call” locator system, before commencing any excavation activities.
+Contractor is responsible for locating any underground utilities affected by the Work and is deemed to be an excavator for purposes of Chapter 19.122 RCW, as amended.
+Contractor shall be responsible for compliance with Chapter 19.122 RCW, including utilization of the "one call" locator system before commencing any excavation activities.

 Utility Location.
 Utility Locators responding to 811 will enter the property to mark utilities.